Desdunes: About

-About

-Desdunes is 86 km (54 miles) from Port-au-Prince while 19 km (12 miles) away from Gonaïves.
+Desdunes is 86 km (54 miles) from Port-au-Prince and 19 km (12 miles) away from Gonaïves.
+The distance between the main part of the town and the Gulf of Gonâve is roughly 16 km (10 miles), and the sea is viewable from the area.

 Desdunes was formed as a commune by an act of the law of 1983, when it broke away from the town of L'Estère.
-Long before the town was incorporated, the residents knew the area as "Ti Desdunes".
+The residents knew the area as "Ti Desdunes" prior to the town's incorporation.
 Ti Desdunes was originally the second communal section of Gonaïves; Ti Desdunes also served as a military post for the Gonaïves Arrondissement.

-Moreover, the distance between the main part of the town and the Gulf of Gonâve is some 16 km (10 miles).
-As a matter of fact, people can already see and witness the beauty of the sea when they are in Desdunes.

 History

 The town of Desdunes was founded at the time of the French colonization.
 The Rossignol family owned several industries including cotton and coffee.
-One of the members of this family, Louis Rossignol Lachicotte Desdunes, owner of a cotton field, gave his name to the commune.
+A member of this family that owned a cotton field, Louis Rossignol Lachicotte Desdunes, named the commune after himself.

 Geography

-Desdunes is located at 19.2894° N, 72.6417° W. The eastern boundary of Desdunes is Route Nationale 1.Desdunes is located at 19.2894° N, 72.6417° W. The eastern boundary of Desdunes is Route Nationale 1.
+Desdunes is located at 19.2894° N, 72.6417° W. The eastern boundary is Route Nationale 1.

 According to the IHSI, the commune has a total area of 99.49 square kilometers (38.41 square miles), of which 93.37 km^{2} (94%) is rural and suburban and 6.12 square kilometers (6%) is urban.
 It borders L'Estère to the north, Dessalines to the east, and Grande-Saline on the south.

-Under the reign of the National Council of Government led by General Henry Nemphy, was four communal sections.
+Under the reign of the National Council of Government led by General Henry Nemphy, Desdunes was four communal sections.

 In December 1990, many changes were made in the administrative structure of the area.
 The commune of Desdunes became composed of a central agglomeration (Desdunes) and 6 localities scattered on the municipal territory.
-So, three of the four sections were eliminated (i.e. the first, the third and the fourth sections).
+3 of the 4 sections were eliminated (i.e. the first, the third and the fourth sections).
 Only the second section composed of Grand-Islet and Hatte-Desdunes was allowed to participate in the elections.

-Being partly surrounded on the west by coastal wetlands, Desdunes provides opportunities to observe the natural marshes and mangroves that run to Grand-Pierre Bay, which marks the boundary between the coastal plain and the vast Gulf of Gonâve.
-Many areas in the east part of town have been devoted to agricultural areas.
+Desdunes provides opportunities to observe the natural marshes and mangroves that run to Grand-Pierre Bay, which marks the boundary between the coastal plain and the vast Gulf of Gonâve, because it is partly surrounded on the west by coastal wetlands.

-Desdunes is an essentially agricultural community, but the farmer's tools are extremely rudimentary (the machete and the hoe) and the crops are subject to the vagaries of nature.
-The drought is frequent there, six, seven or eight months can pass without seeing a drop of rainfall in this desert area.
+Many areas in the eastern part of town have been devoted to farming.
+Desdunes is mostly an agricultural community, but the farmer's tools are very rudimentary (the machete and the hoe) and the crops are subject to harsh changes of nature such as drought which is very common in the area.

 Desdunes is made up of a number of neighborhoods: